Top Posts & Pages

 Netflixable?
 A South African sex-comedy that reminds us to “Do Your Worst”

 South African sex comedies are rare on these cinematic shores.
 But when you travel “Around the world with Netflix,” you never know what you’ll stumble into.
-“Do Your Worst” is a laugher a struggling single actress making bad decisions into … Continue reading
+“Do Your Worst” is a laugher about a struggling single actress making bad decisions … Continue reading

 Movie Review: Jane and Lily, “Moving On” and taking names